 Four adorable giant pandas enjoying their favorite food-bamboo

-This is a lovely lake in China's "Paradise on Earth"- Hangzhou, a historic city close to Shanghai but more laid-back and cultural.
-It's a large lake with many hills, temples, pavilions, gardens around.
-Spring Dawn at Su Causeway, Lotus in the Breeze at Crooked Courtyard, Autumn Moon over Calm Lake are its three of the top ten scenes.
+This is a lovely lake in China's "Paradise on Earth" - Hangzhou, a historic city close to Shanghai but more laid-back and cultural.
+It's a large lake with many hills, temples, pavilions, and gardens around.
+Spring Dawn at Su Causeway, Lotus in the Breeze at Crooked Courtyard, and Autumn Moon over Calm Lake are three of the top ten scenes.
 The West Lake was also listed by CNN as one of the "12 superb sunset spots around the world".
 Broken Bridge, Su Causeway, and Yanggong Causeway are the best places to shoot the sunset.

 Best time to go: spring (March-May)

 The West Lake covered by lush lotus leaves

 10. The Zhangjiajie National Forest Park in Hunan